Meatcake

 Meatcake, or meatloaf cake, is a cake or other dessert look-alike that is made with meat in a meatloaf style, and not a pastry.
 Layers of meatloaf, baked in cake pans, are commonly "frosted" with mashed potatoes in classic layer cake fashion.

 The term is used in a sketch by comedian George Carlin, in which he describes finding an unidentifiable item in the refrigerator.
 "Could be meat, could be cake....
 It looks like... meatcake!"
-However, meatcake itself has occurred as a delicacy for quite some time before George Carlin.